Coco Coir FAQ Canada — The Basics

 - Root performance: Better aeration, faster root development, and less pH drift throughout the full growing season.

-Both are popular in Canadian commercial greenhouses — but coco coir has meaningful advantages for modern operations:
+Both are popular in Canadian commercial greenhouses — but coco coir has meaningful advantages:

 - Biodegradable: Coco coir composts naturally after use.
-Rockwool is synthetic and requires special industrial waste disposal.
+Rockwool requires special industrial waste disposal.

 - Crop steering: Our coco coir grow bags feature high Air Filled Porosity (AFP), enabling faster root zone dry-down for precise vegetative/generative switching.